Discovering the Gift of Prophecy

 The Greek word οἰκοδομή (oikodomē) translated as "edification" means building up and promoting growth in oneself and others.

-Paul encourages, "For you can ALL prophesy one by one, that ALL may learn and ALL may be encouraged" (1 Corinthians 14:31, emphasis added).
+Paul encourages, "For you can all prophesy one by one, that all may learn and all may be encouraged" (1 Corinthians 14:31).
+This inclusive language reminds us that prophecy is a gift available to every believer.

 During times of difficulty, prophetic utterances can provide much-needed comfort, reminding the faithful of God's presence and promises.
 By addressing specific needs within the congregation, prophecy strengthens the Body of Christ and fosters a greater sense of unity and purpose.

-Prophetic messages can serve as a wake-up calls, urging people to turn from their apathy or wrongdoing and return to the will of God.
+Prophetic messages can serve as a wake-up call, urging people to turn from their apathy, spiritual weariness, or wrongdoing, and return to the will of God.

 Ezekiel prophesies, "'As I live,' says the Lord GOD, 'I have no pleasure in the death of the wicked, but that the wicked turn from his way and live.
 Turn, turn from your evil ways!
 For why should you die, O house of Israel?'"
 (Ezekiel 33:11).

-Prophecy provides guidance, direction, and confirmation, helping believers navigate life's challenges and make decisions in accordance with God's will.
-Through prophetic words, God often provides specific guidance, warnings, or corrections to individuals, and groups, ensuring they stay on the right path for ministry and life in the Spirit.
+Prophecy provides guidance, direction, and confirmation to help believers navigate life's challenges and make decisions in accordance with God's will.
+Through prophetic words, God often provides specific guidance, warnings, or corrections to individuals, and groups.

 Paul encourages Timothy by saying, "This charge I commit to you, son Timothy, according to the prophecies previously made concerning you, that by them you may wage the good warfare" (1 Timothy 1:18).

-Through prophecy, God can communicate His plans and purposes to His people, and offer them confirmation when needed.
+God can communicate His plans and purposes to His people through prophecy, and offer them confirmation when needed.

 The church we attended welcomed an ordained Southern pastor from Georgia as a frequent guest speaker.
 The man of God had a prophet's anointing, and I confess that I felt nervous when the Holy Spirit prompted me to prophesy over him.